Tate & Lyle: Diversification

 From 1973, British membership of the European Economic Community threatened Tate & Lyle's core business, with quotas imposed from Brussels favouring domestic sugar beet producers over imported cane refiners such as Tate & Lyle.
-As a result, under the leadership of Saxon Tate (a direct descendant of Henry Tate), the company began to diversify into related fields of commodity trading, transport and engineering, and in 1976, it acquired competing cane sugar refiner Manbré & Garton.
+As a result, under the joint leadership of John O. Lyle and Saxon Tate (direct descendants of Abram Lyle and Henry Tate respectively), the company began to diversify into related fields of commodity trading, transport and engineering, and in 1976, it acquired competing cane sugar refiner Manbré & Garton.

-In 1976, the Company acquired a 33% stake (increased to 63% in 1988) in Amylum, a European starch-based manufacturing business.
+In 1976, the company acquired a 33% stake (increased to 63% in 1988) in Amylum, a European starch-based manufacturing business.
 The Liverpool sugar plant closed in 1981, and the Greenock plant closed in 1997.
 In 1988, Tate & Lyle acquired a 90% stake in A. E. Staley, a US corn processing business.
 In 1998 it brought Haarmann & Reimer, a citric acid producer.
 In 2000, it acquired the remaining minorities of Amylum and A. E. Staley.

-In 2004, it established a joint venture with DuPont to manufacture a renewable 1,3-Propanediol that can be used to make Sorona (a substitute for nylon).
-This was its first major foray into bio-materials.
+In 2004, it established a joint venture with DuPont to manufacture Bio-PDO, a renewably produced 1,3-Propanediol used to make DuPont's Sorona fabric.
 In 2005, DuPont Tate & Lyle BioProducts was created as a joint venture between DuPont and Tate & Lyle.
 In 2006, it acquired Hycail, a small Dutch business, giving the company intellectual property and a pilot plant to manufacture Polylactic acid (PLA), another bio-plastic.
 In October 2007, five European starch and alcohol plants, previously part of the European starch division known as Amylum group, were sold to Syral, a subsidiary of French sugar company Tereos.
 Syral closed its Greenwich Peninsula plant in London in September 2009, and it was subsequently demolished.

-In 2006, Lyle’s Golden Syrup tin was awarded a Guinness World Record as the world’s oldest branding.

 In February 2008, it was announced that Tate & Lyle granulated white cane sugar would be accredited as a Fairtrade product, with all the company's other retail products to follow in 2009.

 In April 2009, the United States International Trade Commission affirmed a ruling that Chinese manufacturers can make copycat versions of its Splenda product.

 In 2021, Tate & Lyle ranked fourth in the Modified Starch category of FoodTalks' Global Food Thickener Companies list.

 In May 2022, it was announced that Tate & Lyle had acquired Nutriati, an ingredient technology company developing and producing chickpea protein and flour.